 The Surrey Three Peaks

-The Surrey Three Peaks is a classic point to point route to some of the highest points in the county.
+The Surrey Three Peaks is a classic route to some of the highest points in the county.
 Typically completed in a day, the journey takes in the summits of the following hills: Leith Hill, Holmbury Hill and Box Hill.
-With over 800m of climbing and stretching over 18 miles it is one of the finest routes in the South of England.
+With over 800m of climbing and stretching over 18 - 21 miles, this is one of the finest routes in the South of England.
 The Surrey Three Peaks route normally takes between 8 to 11 hours depending on fitness levels and route choice.
-The hike is an excellent corporate challenge or for friends wanting to do something a little bit different.
+There are options to walk a linear route or a full circular route depending on preferences.
+The hike is an excellent corporate and charity challenge or for friends wanting to do something a little bit different.
 We offer a fully guided option or have information below for those wanting to organise their own Surrey Three Peaks challenge.

 Surrey Three Peaks Route